 Therapeutic Foster Care

-There is a demand for people who are interested in caring for children and young people with complex needs and challenging behaviour.
-The goal is to help children flourish and grow into a happy life.
+As the demand for foster carers increases, there is also a demand for people who are interested in caring for children and young people with complex needs and challenging behaviour, too.
+This is a type of fostering, known as therapeutic foster care.
+The main goal is to help children flourish and grow into a happy life.
 When their start in life has been traumatic, they may have been damaged and left to suffer emotionally and developmentally.
 This makes it more difficult for them to flourish and they need extra assistance.
-A child may not even know how to play.
-By being part of a safe and accepting home, they also are able to learn to trust and form relationships.
+By being a therapeutic foster carer, you can provide a sense of sanctuary to a young person with complex needs.

 Therapeutic fostering calls for special training and education in looking after children with complex needs and foster carers become part of a therapy team.
+Therapeutic foster care allows the opportunity for children and young people to be able to grow and flourish through extra assistance, while being cared for in a secure and accepting home.
+As a therapeutic foster carer, you will know a detailed breakdown of the children’s needs on every level – in particular from a mental health perspective.
+This will allow you to care for this foster child in the most effective and proactive manner.
 Capstone Foster Care will train you and offer proper support before any placement is made.

-Capstone is pleased to lead the development a Multidisciplinary Assessment & Treatment service (MATs).
-This is a specialist fostering programme, providing enhanced support and resources for foster carers and children referred to the programme.
-The development of this service at Capstone means we can provide more children with a family home that can meet their needs.
-A home supported by a clinical therapeutic team.
-Foster carers will have enhanced skills and training in therapeutic parenting, and children will receive direct therapeutic input which is often inaccessible, or with long waiting lists, through their local child care services.
+Capstone is pleased to lead the development of a Multidisciplinary Assessment & Treatment service (MATs).
+This is a specialist therapeutic fostering programme, providing enhanced support and resources for foster carers and children referred to the programme.
+The development of this service at Capstone means we can provide more children with a family home that can meet their needs, which will be supported by a clinical therapeutic team.
+Foster carers have enhanced skills and training in therapeutic parenting, and children receive direct therapeutic input, which is often inaccessible, or with long waiting lists, through their local child care services.

 Foster parents provide an environment where children and young people can feel protected and valued and receive the day to day support and treatment they need.
 If a child has suffered severe neglect, special care may be needed to heal the physical, emotional, and social injury they have endured.
-Children placed in therapeutic child care often have difficulty with relationships and trust and they often suffer depression and exhibit withdrawn behaviour or have issues with anger management and aggressive behaviour.
+Children placed in therapeutic foster care often have difficulty with relationships and trust and they often suffer depression and exhibit withdrawn behaviour.
+They may even have issues with anger management and aggressive behaviour.

 Thinking of Fostering?